strangerover2002/visionfive2-/README.md

 # visionfive2-freertos

+The make and source files have only been tested on Linux.

-make all
+make all:-
 will build the project assuming that SiFive tools are in your PATH

-make gdb
+make gdb:-
-will run the gdb debugger, gdbinit should be rename to .gdbiinit
+will run the gdb debugger, gdbinit should be renamed to .gdbiinit

-make ocd
+make ocd:-
 will run openocd, u74.cfg is the configuration file